miguelgondu/blog_hugo/content/posts/2025-02-02/pcg-and-model-metrology.md

 [...]

-# An example: closed-form test functions in biology
+# Example: closed-form test functions in biology

 [Ehrlich functions]

-# Another example: PCG use in Reinforcement Learning
+# Example: PCG use in Reinforcement Learning

 [PCG is already used to create agents that perform certain tasks in Reinforcement Learning]

-# A personal example: Super Mario Bros and discrete sequence optimization
+# Example: Super Mario Bros and discrete sequence optimization

 # Conclusion